pycckuu/trusted-setup-ceremony-testing/README.md

 ## Overview

-This repository manages a trusted setup ceremony for a zero-knowledge circuit.
-Each participant contributes randomness to ensure that no single person knows the "toxic waste" that could compromise the system's security.
+This repository facilitates the trusted setup ceremony for a zero-knowledge circuit.
+Each participant contributes randomness to the process, ensuring no single entity possesses the complete "toxic waste" that could potentially compromise the system's security.

 The ceremony is sequential - each participant builds upon the previous contribution.
 This approach ensures the security of the final parameters as long as at least one participant is honest.

-## Time Requirements
+## Time Commitment

 - **Preparation time**: ~5-15 minutes to set up your environment
 - **Contribution time**: ~5-10 minutes of uninterrupted time when it's your turn